After the Fire (song)

 "After the Fire" is a song from the solo album Under a Raging Moon released by Roger Daltrey of The Who.
 The song was written by Pete Townshend, also of The Who.
 It was considered a hit for Daltrey, receiving extensive play on MTV.
-The song was played during the second season finale of Miami Vice during a flashback scene.
+The song was played during the second-season finale of Miami Vice during a flashback scene.

-The song was originally planned to be played by The Who at Live Aid, and is about famine in Africa.
-However the band committed last minute and was unable to rehearse the song, so it was given to Daltrey to record for Under a Raging Moon.
+The song was initially planned to be played by The Who at Live Aid and is about famine in Africa.
+However, the band committed at the last minute and were unable to rehearse the song, so it was given to Daltrey to record for Under a Raging Moon.
+Pete Townshend explains that it was written explicitly for Live Aid and compares the situation in Africa to a fire and that the concert would be figuratively putting it out.
+But despite this, it will always still "smolder and burn".

 The recording was produced by Alan Shacklock and recorded at RAK Recording Studios and Odyssey Studios, London.
 The album Under a Raging Moon was released on the Atlantic label (81269-1) in the U.S. in 1985, and singles were also released in other countries in the same year.

-Townshend performed the song live, as part of his 1985 Deep End concerts with David Gilmour on guitar.
+Townshend performed the song live in his 1985 Deep End concerts with David Gilmour on guitar.